 AutoShift works better for fewer minerals.
-Some phases which contain isomorphous substitutions may require AutoShift (e.g., illilte), whereas others which are relatively pure (e.g., quartz) do not.
+Some phases which contain isomorphous substitutions may require AutoShift (e.g., illite), whereas others which are relatively pure (e.g., quartz) do not, although, for an unknown reason, quartz sometimes is shifted by one step.
+Such small shifts usually do not significantly affect the results of the calculation.